Renting and you – a guide for landlords and tenants

 When a tenancy ends ideally the landlord and tenant will be able to agree on how much of the bond should be paid out.
 Use the property inspection report completed at the start of the tenancy to help determine if there has been any damage to the property.
 The landlord can’t ask the tenant to pay for normal wear and tear to the property or chattels.

 When you have agreed what will happen with the bond, the landlord and tenant should complete a ‘Bond refund form'.
-A copy of this is available from our website.
+A copy of this is available here.

 If you agree that the tenant owes some money for damage or overdue rent, you write this on the form and then sign it.
 For example, if a bond is $600 and both agree the cost of window repairs is $150, you will write: